Airbag: Origins

 In 1964, a Japanese automobile engineer, Yasuzaburou Kobori (小堀保三郎), started developing an airbag "safety net" system.
 His design harnessed an explosive to inflate an airbag, for which he was later awarded patents in 14 countries.
 He died in 1975, before seeing the widespread adoption of airbag systems.

-In 1967, a breakthrough in the development of airbag crash sensors came when Allen K. Breed invented a ball-in-tube mechanism for crash detection.
+In 1967, a breakthrough in developing airbag crash sensors came when Allen K. Breed invented a ball-in-tube mechanism for crash detection.
 Under his system, an electromechanical sensor with a steel ball attached to a tube by a magnet would inflate an airbag in under 30 milliseconds.
 A small explosion of sodium azide was used instead of compressed air during inflation for the first time.
 Breed Corporation then marketed this innovation to Chrysler.
 A similar "Auto-Ceptor" crash-restraint, developed by the Eaton, Yale & Towne company for Ford, was soon also offered as an automatic safety system in the United States, while the Italian Eaton-Livia company offered a variant with localized air cushions.

-In the early 1970s, General Motors began offering cars equipped with airbags, initially in government fleet-purchased, 1973 Chevrolet Impala sedans.
-These cars came with a 1974-style Oldsmobile instrument panel and a special steering wheel that contained the driver-side airbag.
+In the early 1970s, General Motors began offering cars equipped with airbags, initially in government fleet-purchased 1973 Chevrolet Impala sedans.
+These cars came with a 1974-style Oldsmobile instrument panel and a unique steering wheel that contained the driver-side airbag.
 Two of these cars were crash tested after 20 years and the airbags deployed perfectly.
-An early example of the air-bag cars survives as of 2009.
+An early example of the airbag cars survives as of 2009.
 GM's Oldsmobile Toronado was the first domestic U.S. vehicle to include a passenger airbag in 1973.
 General Motors marketed its first airbag modules under the "Air Cushion Restraint System" name, or ACRS.
 The automaker discontinued the option for its 1977 model year, citing a lack of consumer interest.
 Ford and GM then spent years lobbying against air-bag requirements, claiming that the devices were unfeasible and inappropriate.
 Chrysler made driver-side airbags standard on 1988 and 1989 models, but airbags did not become widespread in American cars until the early 1990s.

-As a substitute to seat belts
+As a substitute for seat belts

 Airbags for passenger cars were introduced in the United States in the 1970s.
 When seat-belt usage rates in the country were quite low compared to modern-day, Ford built experimental cars with airbags in 1971.
 Allstate operated a fleet of 200 Mercury Montereys and showed the reliability of airbags as well as their operation in crash testing, which also was promoted by the insurance company in popular magazine advertisements.
 General Motors followed in 1973 using full-sized Chevrolet vehicles.
 The early fleet of experimental GM vehicles equipped with airbags experienced seven fatalities, one of which was later suspected to have been caused by the airbag.